This file contains links to "bite-size" training videos for the HCV Tools found on this page.

 The objective of the Two-Year Tool (TYT) is to analyze a PHA's utilization situation which includes running basic leasing and spending scenarios to better inform decisions going forward in an effort to optimize the program over a multi-year period.
 There are many variables that affect a PHA's HCV program, some outside of a PHA's control and some that can be impacted by policies and operations; variables including Congressional funding, cost per unit trends, the rate at which participants leave the program (i.e. attrition rate), and the rate at which vouchers are successfully leased (including the time-to success).

-Upon opening this tool, a PHA should enter the applicable five character PHA code (e.g. MA002), and click the "Open and Populate Tool" button.
+Upon opening this tool, a PHA should enter the applicable five character PHA code (e.g. MA002), and click the "Open Two-Year Tool" button.
 This will create a Tool with all applicable information; you will first be asked to save this file to your computer.
 Depending on your version of Microsoft Office and your personal settings, you may need to enable editing/macros.
 Please see the "HCV Two-Year Tool Guide".

 This file is updated continuously.